sjg/my-search-story/README.md

 ### 1. Prerequisites

-- Push your project to a GitHub repository.
 - Ensure your GCP project is set up as described in the "Setup" section.
 - Make sure the **Cloud Build API** and **Secret Manager API** are enabled in your GCP project.